noa181/Hip-Fracture-Prevention-Project/README.md

 the code is divided to 2 main parts:
-1. arduino code (C++) for the micro-controller: in this part we collect the measurements from all the sensors, there is initial data processing and we     send the processed data to the PC.
+1. arduino code (C++) for the micro-controller: in this part we collect the measurements from all the sensors, there is initial data processing, and we     send the processed data to the PC.

 2. python code for PC:
-   in this the we are doing the main data processing. this part is devided to several code files according to each file purpose. the data processing code scheme:
+   in this we are doing the main data processing. this part is divided to several code files according to each file purpose. the data processing code scheme:
    ![image](https://github.com/noa181/Hip-Fracture-Prevention-Project/assets/130772888/1c89c14e-c83b-4aea-8d55-228ede9410af)

    explanation:

-   main - from here we run the code, it calles the class_Start file.
+   main - from here we run the code, it calls the class_Start file.

-   class_Start - is devided to 2 main functions, one for the calibration process and one for the regular      measurement process. it calles the class_Calibration file and the class_Regular_Meas file.
+   class_Start - is divided to 2 main functions, one for the calibration process and one for the regular      measurement process. it calls the class_Calibration file and the class_Regular_Meas file.

    class_Calibration - in it we have audio instructions, calibration run and calculations for both legs       simultaneously.